Ybor City in Tampa in Hillsborough County, Florida — The American South (South Atlantic)

 Erected 1998 by Hillsborough County Historical Advisory Council.

 Topics.
-This historical marker is listed in these topic lists: Industry & Commerce • Native Americans • Wars, US Indian.
+This historical marker is listed in these topic lists: Indigenous Peoples and Communities • Industry & Commerce • Wars, US Indian.
 A significant historical year for this entry is 1824.

 Location.
 This marker has been replaced by another marker nearby.
-It was located near 27° 57.522′ N, 82° 26.701′ W. Marker was in Ybor City, Florida, in Hillsborough County.
-Marker was at the intersection of North 13th Street and East 5th Avenue, on the left when traveling south on North 13th Street.
+It was located near 27° 57.522′ N, 82° 26.701′ W. Marker was in Tampa, Florida, in Hillsborough County.
+It was in Ybor City.
+It was at the intersection of North 13th Street and East 5th Avenue, on the left when traveling south on North 13th Street.
 Touch for map.
 Marker was in this post office area: Tampa FL 33605, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-A different marker also named Old Government Spring (within shouting distance of this marker); Cradle of Cuban Liberty (about 600 feet away, measured in a direct line); Rough Riders (about 600 feet away); Sociedad La Union Marti-Maceo (about 700 feet away); Ybor City Historic District (about 700 feet away); Jose Marti (about 700 feet away); Antonio Maceo Grajales (about 700 feet away); Sweet Taste of Ybor City (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this location: A different marker also named Old Government Spring (within shouting distance of this marker); Cradle of Cuban Liberty (about 600 feet away, measured in a direct line); Rough Riders (about 600 feet away); Sociedad La Union Marti-Maceo (about 700 feet away); Ybor City Historic District (about 700 feet away); Jose Marti (about 700 feet away); Antonio Maceo Grajales (about 700 feet away); Sweet Taste of Ybor City (approx. 0.2 miles away).
+Touch for a list and map of all markers in Tampa.

 Regarding Old Government Spring.
 There is some debate on the exact location of the spring though it is within the general vicinity where this marker was located.